 Please download our Community Therapy Referral Guide that includes infomration about local providers, their specialities, and infomration about what insurance they accept.
 We update this document at least once a semester so please re-download if you have not recently obtained a previous copy.

-- Get the date of birth for the person who carries the insurance
+Know the date of birth of the person who carries the insurance.

-- Call your insurance company (the number is on the back of your insurance card)
+Call the customer service number on the back of your insurance card.

 Verify the provider you have chosen is an approved provider with your insurance company.